MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Introduction

 From our experiments, we were able to draw two main conclusions.
 First, neural networks generally perform worse on the test sets which examine the border of the language.
 Consequently, performance on randomly generated test data can mislead researchers into believing correct generalization has been obtained, and stricter testing can reveal it has not.
 This is not the first time such an observation has been made \citep[and others]{pmlr-v80-weiss18a}, but the degree to which it is observed here is striking.

-Second, the formal properties of the languages are more important in determining its learning difficulty than the size of its grammatical representation.
-This conclusion is established in two parts.
-First we find that neither the size of the minimal deterministic finite-state acceptor nor the size of its syntactic monoid correlate well with NN performance.
+Second, the formal properties of the languages are important in determining its learning difficulty.
+It is not solely the size of the grammatical representation that matters.
+This conclusion follows from two findings.
+First we find that neither the size of the minimal deterministic finite-state acceptor nor the size of its syntactic monoid, which are two mathematically natural ways to measure the size of a finite-state machine (see \S\ref{sec:lgs}), correlate especially well with NN performance.
 We also find that, across the board, neural networks have difficulty learning periodic regular languages; i.e those that require monadic second order logic.
-Also, the neural networks generally performed worse on classifying strings on languages which are defined in terms of propositional logic with precedence as opposed to propositional logic with successor.
+Also, the neural networks generally performed better on classifying strings on languages which are defined logically with the successor relation (which picks out adjacent elements in a string) as opposed to languages which are defined logically with an order relation that picks out non-adjacent elements in a string (the precedence or tier-successor relations, see \S\ref{sec:lgs}).
 While there could be other measures of grammar size that do correlate with learning difficulty, it remains an open question what those grammatical representations would be.